esbgkannan/GT-CNN/README.md

 - [`tensorboardX`](https://pypi.org/project/tensorboardX/)
 - [`imblearn`](https://pypi.org/project/imblearn/)

-All necessary modules could be installed using `pip install -r requirements.txt` command
+Most of necessary modules could be installed using `pip install -r requirements.txt` command

+The experiment lab has Pytorch environment of version 1.8+ and cuda version of 11.1.
+Please install the newest version of Pytorch that applicable to your settings.

 ## Dataset and Pretrained Models